 FEATURES: Rubber-grip dial-adjust knob, side straps that don’t need adjusting, higher-quality internal pads, in-mold construction, sturdy and removable visor, upgraded MIPS technology

-The Giro Tremor is everything a kids bike helmet should be – lightweight, well-ventilated, easy to adjust, and stays in place really well!
-Its high-quality fit and adjust system is simple to use – with a larger, rubber-grip dial-adjust knob that’s easier to turn, and soft side straps that don’t need adjusting, the Tremor makes fine-tuning a proper fit a breeze.
+The Giro Fixture II is everything a kids bike helmet should be – lightweight, well-ventilated, easy to adjust, and stays in place really well!
+Its high-quality fit and adjustment system is simple to use – with a larger, rubber-grip dial-adjust knob that’s easier to turn, and soft side straps that don’t need adjusting, the Fixture II makes fine-tuning a proper fit a breeze.

-Giro also made comfort a high priority with internal pads that are made of top-notch technical material and air channels in the pads for less head sweat.
-To top it off, the MIPS model of the Tremor features an updated MIPS system that has less plastic for better air flow.
-And to top it off, those MIPS anchors are covered to prevent hair from snagging!
+Giro made comfort a high priority with internal pads that are made of top-notch technical material and air channels in the pads for less head sweat.
+To top it off, the Fixture II features the MIPS brain protection system for additional peace of mind.
+The MIPS anchors are covered to prevent long hair from getting caught on them.

 Highly Adjustable Fit System